 Video reserves are held at the Government Information and Media Services desk.
 These videos circulate only to faculty, faculty-designated TAs, or to Technology Support Services.

-Normally, videos circulate to undergraduates for three days, but because reserve movies remain in the library, more students are able top watch an assigned viewing in a timely manner.
+Normally, videos circulate to undergraduates for three days, but because reserve movies remain in the library, more students are able to watch an assigned viewing in a timely manner.

 If you need to watch a reserve video, request the film at the fourth floor GIMS desk and leave your Vanderbilt ID.
 We will give you a remote control and a pair of headphones to use at one of our nine viewing stations.

 To figure out whether a video is on reserve, ask at the GIMS desk.
-You can also do an Acorn search.
-In Acorn, click the link at the top right labeled “Course Reserves.”
+You can also do an online catalog search.
+In the Library Catalog, click the link at the top right labeled “Course Reserves.”
 From here, you can search for reserves by instructor, course number, and course name.
 In addition, reserve movies will have a location of MFM-RESERV in our online catalog.

 Reserve films can't leave the building.
 You can watch the film at one of our viewing stations or on a laptop or other device, but the film must stay in the building.
 We appreciate your courtesy in returning the film in time for others in your class to complete the assigned viewing.